-In today’s volatile real estate market, there is absolutely no doubt that the Taxman will go after your house.
+In today’s volatile real estate market, there is absolutely no doubt that the Taxman will register a tax lien against your house.
 It’s your biggest asset and the surest way for him to secure your tax debt and get paid.

-If you stay calm and act reasonably, there are things you can do, and ways you can use your home equity, to help pay the CRA and protect your home.
+If you stay calm and act reasonably, there are ways to broker a deal and protect your house.

-Here are the answers to common questions about tax liens… to help you understand what to do, and where to turn for help.
+Here are the answers to common questions about tax liens.

 How do I know if there is a lien registered against my home?

 CRA process usually advises you by letter that a Certificate has been registered in Federal Court for the arrears owing.
 This is usually the opening move in a plan to register a lien against your home and/or real estate property.
 If and when the property lien is registered, CRA typically advises you by letter.
 In some cases, though, you may not discover there’s a lien until you try to sell your home, or refinance the home with a new or bigger mortgage.

 Does a tax lien mean I have lost title to my home?

 No. However, the lien gives the CRA a legal claim on your home.